Association of Free Lutheran Congregations

 The Association of Free Lutheran Congregations (AFLC) is the sixth largest Lutheran church body in the United States.
 The AFLC includes congregations from the former Lutheran Free Church in 27 different U.S. states and four Canadian provinces.
 The AFLC is not an incorporated synod, but a free association.
 Each local congregation is a separate corporation.
 Minnesota is the geographic center of the organization, with over 80 congregations and over 12,000 members.
 There are also numerous congregations in the neighboring states of North Dakota, South Dakota, and Wisconsin.
 The AFLC headquarters are in Plymouth, Minnesota, where the Association Free Lutheran Bible School and Seminary are also located.

 The beliefs of the AFLC are grounded in Pietist Lutheran tradition.
 The AFLC logo consists of an open Bible, ascending dove, and green vine.
 The open Bible is symbolic of God's word as the foundation of faith and life; the ascending dove is symbolic of the freedom of congregation and the power and guidance of the Holy Spirit; and the green vine is symbolic of the living congregation bearing fruit for God.

 History

-The AFLC was formed in 1962 by 40 churches that were members of the former Lutheran Free Church who did not want to join the 1963 merger into The American Lutheran Church (ALC).
+The AFLC was formed in 1962 by 40 congregations of the former Lutheran Free Church that did not want to join the 1963 merger into The American Lutheran Church (ALC).
 The ALC had been formed in 1960 by the merger of several ethnic Lutheran denominations.
 The AFLC was originally called the Lutheran Free Church-not merged, but the ALC filed suit against the group for using the name Lutheran Free Church.
 The name Association of Free Lutheran Congregations was chosen by 1964.
 In 2006, the AFLC had 43,360 baptized members in 267 churches and in 2009, the AFLC had 277 pastors, 280 congregations, and 44,473 members.